rdeskins/TriviaMazeCSCD350/README.md

 More in depth instructions for gameplay can be read in the [tutorial text file.](https://github.com/rdeskins/TriviaMazeCSCD350/blob/master/tutorial.txt)

 ## Getting Started
 This project was created and tested in [VSCode](https://code.visualstudio.com/).
-The game can be played by running TriviaMazeInstaller.exe and installing the program.
+On Windows, the game can be played by running TriviaMazeInstaller.exe and installing the program.
 An alternative is to download the source code, compile the files, and run TriviaMain.java

 ## Authors
 **Robin Deskins** - [rdeskins](https://github.com/rdeskins)\